All Episodes

 Yeah.

-And I said, Well, we're here right now.
+And I said, well, we're here right now.

-Give me five bucks a piece, and I'll go give them ten bucks.
+Give me five bucks a piece and I'll go give them ten bucks.

-They're always calling me a rich Republican, which cracks me up.
+And they're always calling me a rich Republican, which cracks me up.

 All they wanted was the credit for talking about it.